 Students who request a leave before the last day to withdraw from courses are assigned non punitive withdrawal grades.
 Leaves are not granted after the last day to withdraw from courses.

 If you do not plan to return from your leave, you will need to officially withdraw or you will be administratively withdrawn from the college and must submit a completed application for readmission to return to the college as a degree-seeking student.

 Official withdrawal removes a student from any academic program and cancels the student’s matriculated status.
 Students who do not plan to return to the college must complete the Official Withdrawal Form.
 Should you wish to return to the college as a degree-seeking student, you will need to apply for readmission through the Admissions Office.
 Academic dismissal or disciplinary suspension or dismissal will supersede any withdrawal.

-The withdrawal is effective on the date that the completed, signed form is received at the Office of Enrollment Management.
+The withdrawal is effective on the date that the completed, signed form is received at the Office of Admissions.
 This effective date is used for calculating billing and refunds, and for assessing financial liability.

 Students requesting a leave or withdrawal should also be aware of the refund deadlines for financial liability of the cost of tuition, fees, meals, and housing.
 Students who are not registered and do not complete the paperwork to request a leave or withdrawal will be administratively withdrawn from the college.
 A student who is administratively withdrawn will need to apply for readmission to return as a degree-seeking student.